 "Don't fix it if it ain't broken".
 A motto for mechanics and mix engineers alike.
-I specialize in working with DIY Home Recorders...A.K.A. bedroom producers.
-I see a great opportunity for writers and musicians to record themselves and seek the services of a professional mixing engineer.
+I specialize in working with DIY Home Recorders/bedroom producers.
+I see a great opportunity for writers and musicians to record themselves with the availability of modern recording equipment.
 I would love to help bring your tracks across the finish line.

 Hi – I’m Daniel Busche.
 My goal is to take the tracks that you’ve recorded yourself to the next level.
 I have been working in the audio industry for 7 years now.
 In that time, music has grown me beyond what I ever expected.
 I have played many roles in music from live sound engineer, to session drummer.
 I have thoroughly enjoyed learning about each facet of this amazing medium we get to work with; sound.